 All the Fixings

-Traditional foods, holiday treats, your favorite cookies….temptation is everywhere.
+Traditional foods, holiday fares, your favorite cookies….treats are everywhere.
 All the nibbles, sips, and bites add up.
 This is where planning and tracking are helpful.
 Other strategies to keep the temptations at bay are to:

 - Brush your teeth – this clears your palette and often deters you from nibbling when you are not hungry.
 Sugar-free gum and mints may work if your toothbrush is not handy.

-- When cooking, avoid taste testing as much as possible.
+- When cooking, avoid excessive taste testing.
 These calories still count.

 During the holiday, keep your health in mind while enjoying the season.
 Use tracking tools, social support, establish rewards for your mini successes, maintain movement, keep moderation in the forefront, and most of all enjoy all the things you love during the holidays!